cpbotha/cpbotha.github.io/content/posts/2018-03-11-weekly-head-voices-135-its-all-rainbows-and-unicorns-no-really.md

 Yes, people still write desktop software, and we do love doing it.
 However, compared to web-apps, there are some additional challenges.

-One can&#8217;t easily roll-out an incremental fix while no-one is watching, because every release is a significant event where users have to go to the effort of downloading and installing your baby.
+One can’t easily roll-out an incremental fix while no-one is watching, because every release is a significant event where users have to go to the effort of downloading and installing your baby.

-It&#8217;s a fairly new product, so our release process is still being refined.
+It’s a fairly new product, so our release process is still being refined.
 Long story short, we caught a bug on the release platform (we develop cross-platform, but deploy for a single platform) shortly before release and so we really had to scramble to fix.
 This, together with the fact that the preparations for the release were already generally intense, left me quite frazzled by Wednesday evening after dinner.

-Lesson learned: In a cross-platform development, don&#8217;t allow _any_ dependency version discrepancies between platforms, no matter if it causes developer inconvenience.
+Lesson learned: In a cross-platform development, don’t allow _any_ dependency version discrepancies between platforms, no matter if it causes developer inconvenience.

 # Unicorns and rainbows

 GOU #3 turned 2 on Thursday.

 The littlest genetic offspring unit seems to be verbally well developed.
-She&#8217;s already using words like &#8220;eintlik&#8221; (&#8220;eigenlijk&#8221; in Dutch, &#8220;actually&#8221; in English) in fairly well-structured sentences.
-I have taught her to say phrases like &#8220;universiteit&#8221; and &#8220;lekker internet&#8221;, which she does with a smile.
+She’s already using words like “eintlik” (“eigenlijk” in Dutch, “actually” in English) in fairly well-structured sentences.
+I have taught her to say phrases like “universiteit” and “lekker internet”, which she does with a smile.

 She is able to express her wants and needs at a level which exceeds that of some 30 year olds.